QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/blueprints-yaml-structure.md

 ```

 ### Disabling Auto-Retry
 In some situations, Torque will automatically retry to deploy failed grains.
-This behavior is usually very benefitial but it might not be suitable in all cases.
+This behavior is usually very beneficial but it might not be suitable in all cases.
 In case you wish to exclude a specific grain from the auto-retry, include the following in the blueprint:

 :::note